thosgood/this-weeks-finds/markdown/101-151/week102.md

 week102

-In \"[week101](week101.html)\" I claimed to have figured out the real reason for the importance of the number 24 in string theory.
-Now I\'m not so sure - some pieces of the puzzle that I thought would fit together don\'t seem to be fitting.
+In "[week101](week101.html)" I claimed to have figured out the real reason for the importance of the number 24 in string theory.
+Now I'm not so sure - some pieces of the puzzle that I thought would fit together don't seem to be fitting.
 Maybe if I explain what I know so far, some experts will hand me some of the missing pieces, or tell me where the ones I have go.

 Most of the puzzle pieces came from a talk at a conference on homotopy theory that I went to:

-1\) Ulrike Tillmann, The moduli space of Riemann surfaces - a homotopy theory approach, talk at Northwestern University Algebraic Topology Conference, March 27, 1997
+1) Ulrike Tillmann, The moduli space of Riemann surfaces - a homotopy theory approach, talk at Northwestern University Algebraic Topology Conference, March 27, 1997

 However, some conversations with Andre Joyal during this conference really helped turn my attention towards what might be going on here.

-Let\'s start by recalling some stuff about homotopy groups of spheres.
+Let's start by recalling some stuff about homotopy groups of spheres.
 There are often lots of topologically different ways of wrapping an m-dimensional sphere around a k-dimensional sphere.
-For example, if m = k = 1, we\'re talking about the ways of wrapping a circle around a circle.
-These are classified by an integer called the \"winding number\".
+For example, if m = k = 1, we're talking about the ways of wrapping a circle around a circle.
+These are classified by an integer called the "winding number".
 We can make this concrete by thinking of the circle as the unit circle in the complex plane.
 Take your favorite integer and call it
 n.
 Then the function